 Any media library will grow exponentially over time, it is therefore imperative that content is indexed and stored in a structure that suits your organisation from the outset.
 As an ‘out of the box’ solution you can opt to implement the built in settings as a default or have complete control over the libraries look, feel and structure.
 This includes the tools to create an organised category tree with infinite sub categories and custom metadata fields for tagging content.
 These custom metadata fields can take the form of check boxes, radio buttons, drop down lists, and free text, as well as the ability to make certain fields mandatory.
 These custom fields also make it easy for end users to mark content as private or for staff use only and to rate content as suitable for different age ranges of students.

-By combining integration of AD/LDAP and the flexible permissions structure that Planet eStream offers, administrators can easily control what content users can access.
+By combining integration with your chosen authentication method and the flexible permissions structure that Planet eStream offers, administrators can easily control what content users can access.
 This allows access to certain media to be restricted, for example staff only or age related policies.
-You can read more about permissions here .
+You can read more about permissions and supported authentication options for Planet eStream here .

 Recording from either Freeview television or from the BBC Digital Archive will automatically attach subtitles where they are available.
 There are also advanced options in Planet eStream for users to upload their own subtitles in the form of SRT files.
-When subtitles are available viewers can the toggle them on and off easily.
+There is support for multiple subtitles, giving users the option to not only toggle them on and off but also select which set of subtitles they require.